Advanced Air-Melt & Vacuum Investment Casting Processes

 A German employee working during the investment casting process

-Factors To Consider When Choosing an Investment Casting Process
+Factors to Consider in the Investment Casting Process

 5. Surface Finish Requirements